“Coronavirus Outbreak” Covid-19 impact on the Indian Economy

 Coronavirus pandemic has turned out to be the most dreadful infectious disease.
 The numbers of COVID-19 cases are increasing at a rapid pace, with over 1,123,024 infected globally and 2,902 cases in India.
 It is not only a threat to the human race but also an alarming menace to the economy.
 The virus that initially surfaced in Wuhan has now become a dooming reality of India.
 Currently, India is in the middle of a 21 days lockdown, which began on 25th March, to circumscribe the outspread of Coronavirus.
 An upshot of the move will spill over to the Financial Year of 2021.
-This write-up will unfold a true picture of the Coronavirus impact on the Indian economy.
+This write-up will unfold a true picture of the Covid-19 impact on the Indian Economy.

 An outlook of the whole scenario